alex-petrenko/sample-factory/README.md

 #### Advanced installation

 PyPI dependency resolution may result in suboptimal performance, i.e. some versions of MKL and Numpy are known to be slower.
-To guarantee the maximum throughput (up to 10% faster than pip version) consider using our Conda environment with exact package versions:
+To guarantee the maximum throughput (~10% faster than pip version) consider using our Conda environment with exact package versions:

 - Clone the repo: `git clone https://github.com/alex-petrenko/sample-factory.git`